NogueraMateo/FastAPI-Integrations/README.md

 ## Setting up the Google Cloud Console project

-- In order to assure that Google Oauth works as expected, you'll need to configure a project in [Google Cloud Console](https://console.cloud.google.com/welcome/new?_ga=2.117443785.-1160546546.1718048896).
+To ensure that Google OAuth works as expected, you'll need to configure a project in [Google Cloud Console](https://console.cloud.google.com/welcome/new?_ga=2.117443785.-1160546546.1718048896).

 1. Create a new project
     ![Step 1](/assets/Zoom-Tuto/Step1.png)